Snow on the mountains and in the valleys below.

 This is the snowmobiling experience of your dreams!
 And whether you prefer groomed trails or deep snow and backcountry adventure – miles of trails, and the option of guided tours, ensure you won’t have any trouble finding, or taking a ride in Angel Fire.
 Plus, some of the most beautiful scenery in the state, is here.

 Shh, don’t say this out loud, but in fact, some of the best parts of ice fishing have nothing to do with the fish at all.
 Winter anglers reap some of the state’s best rewards: majestic vistas, stunning landscapes with early morning light shimmering on a lake, solitary animal tracks, stencilling the surface, they just have to make sure that they have the right ice fishing equipment with them to truly enjoy the experience.
 The time in quiet, relative solitude is healing balm to a world-weary soul.
 Don’t get me wrong, we all know that anglers spend lots of time worrying about rig presentation, which mainline and hook length they use and whether they’ve got the currently most effective ice fishing lures in their tackle box, but they really do get to see some wonders whilst out fishing.
-So, if you’d be interested in having a go at this whilst getting to see some beautiful sights, then dress warm, get out the galoshes and head for Eagle’s Nest.
+So, if you’d be interested in having a go at this whilst getting to see some beautiful sights, then dress warm, get out the galoshes, grab yourself some good ice fishing boots, and head for Eagle’s Nest.

 For more on Winter Outdoor Recreation in the Land of Enchantment, please visit Taos.org (linked below.)